-16 Statutory Information
+18 Statutory Information

-The registered office and principal place of business of the Corporation is:
+The registered office and principal place of business of the Corporation is: Moore Australia Level 2, 180 Flinders Street ADELAIDE SA 5000

-Moore Australia

-Level 2, 180 Flinders Street

-ADELAIDE SA 5000

-Special Administrators Declaration
+Special Administrator's Declaration

-- 1. The financial statements and notes, as set out on the preceding pages: - a. comply with Australian Accounting Standards Simplified Disclosures (including the Australian Accounting Interpretations), Australian Charities and Not-for-profits Commissions Act 2012 and the Corporations (Aboriginal and Torres Strait Islanders) Act 2006 and; - b. give a true and fair view of the financial position of the Corporation as at 30 June 2022 and of its performance and cashflows for the year ended on that date. - 2.
-In the special administrator's opinion, there are reasonable grounds to believe that the Corporation will not be able to pay its debts as and when they become due and payable.
-The special administrator is looking to secure funding to pay out all legacy creditors and/or may need to compromise certain debts.
+- 1. The financial statements and notes, as set out on the preceding pages: - a. comply with Australian Accounting Standards Simplified Disclosures (including the Australian Accounting Interpretations), Australian Charities and Not-for-profits Commissions Act 2012 and the Corporations (Aboriginal and Torres Strait Islanders) Act 2006 and; - b. give a true and fair view of the financial position of the Corporation as at 30 June 2023 and of its performance and cashflows for the year ended on that date. - 2.
+In the special administrator's opinion, there are reasonable grounds to believe that the Corporation will be able to pay all of its debts as and when they become due and payable.

 Signed in accordance with a resolution of the special administrator.

 Special Administrator:

-Dated this 23 day of NOURMEN 2022
+Dated this 5 day of 5 2023